“The sirens that sang in the old stranger’s dreams were the sirens of West Canaan.”

 Ron departed briefly from true crime in 2012.
 THE SOURTOE COCKTAIL CLUB is an intimate account of Ron’s extraordinary road trip to the Yukon with his son, where they drank a cocktail containing a mummified human toe and spent the longest day of the year under an Arctic sun that never set.
 Magical.
 But it’s also an intimate exploration of what it means to be a father and a son.
 Praised by legendary authors such as W.P.
 Kinsella, Ivan Doig, William Least Heat Moon and others, SOURTOE moves road memoirs a little farther on their journey.

 Ron’s latest book has been praised as a tour de force of forensic science literature.
 Ron co-authored MORGUE: A LIFE IN DEATH with Dr. Vincent Di Maio, one of the world’s most celebrated forensic pathologists.
 And the books explores some of Dr. Di Maio’s most historic and heartbreaking cases, from the exhumation of assassin Lee Harvey Oswald to the shooting of Trayvon Martin.
-MORGUE is a finalist for the 2017 Edgar award for true crime.
+MORGUE was a finalist for the prestigious 2017 Edgar award for true crime.